CSU-METEC/MAES/docs/source/usage.rst

                         Disable summary generation in MEETMain (default: False) -dr DIRECTORY, --directory DIRECTORY
                         Study definition folder.
 Will run every study sheet in directory (default: False)

+  -me METype,
+                        A specific METype you want to generate pdf for , when summarizing (default: None) -ab abnormal,
+                        Choose to generate pdf for abnormal emmission or all , when summarizing (default: OFF) -ui unitID,
+                        A specific unitID you want to generate pdf for , when summarizing (default: None)